27 Aug 2025

 “We already have strong evidence for psychedelics being effective for these conditions, particularly in ceremonial settings, and we’re looking at whether that might also apply here.

 “However, we’re not just focusing on mood.
-Psychedelics have interesting effects on neuroplasticity and neurogenesis, similar to what’s being explored in head trauma research.
+Psychedelics have interesting effects on neuroplasticity and neurogenesis, similar to what’s being explored in head trauma research5.
 Estrogen has these effects too, but we lose them during menopause.”

 The hope is that psychedelics could not only help with depression and anxiety, but also with symptoms of brain fog.